 SeaStar Medical Bolsters Operational Expertise with Appointment of Thomas R. Mullen as Vice President of Operations and Product Development

-/EIN News/ -- DENVER, COLORADO, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- SeaStar Medical Holding Corporation (Nasdaq:ICU), (“SeaStar Medical” or the “Company”), a medical technology company developing proprietary solutions to reduce the consequences of hyperinflammation on vital organs, today announced the appointment of Thomas R. Mullen as Vice President of Operations and Product Development.
+DENVER, COLORADO, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- SeaStar Medical Holding Corporation ICU, ("SeaStar Medical" or the "Company"), a medical technology company developing proprietary solutions to reduce the consequences of hyperinflammation on vital organs, today announced the appointment of Thomas R. Mullen as Vice President of Operations and Product Development.
 Mr. Mullen is a proven medical device professional with 30 years of experience leading business operations, manufacturing, engineering, product development and regulatory remediation.

 "SeaStar Medical has continued to evolve and remains on a trajectory of growth including near-term potential for commercialization.
 As we continue our preparations for success in treating both acute and chronic illnesses through advanced product offerings, we believe Tom's extensive experience and expertise will be invaluable.
 We have had the pleasure of working with Tom since 2020 and during that time he has, among other things, ensured that our business objectives and agency regulations were met.
 As we continue to progress, we are pleased to welcome him as VP, Operations and Product Development, and look forward to continuing to leverage the leadership and skills he has amassed over the course of his career," commented Eric Schlorff, Chief Executive Officer of SeaStar Medical.